-Main Street Yorba Linda may be small in length but large in the historical significance as the City of Yorba Linda's original “downtown.”
-From an unpaved road with scattered shops, to today’s quaint street with a variety of family business entrepreneurs, Main Street is beloved by resident locals.
+Main Street Yorba Linda may be small in length but large in the historical significance of the City of Yorba Linda's original “downtown.”
+From an unpaved road with scattered shops to today’s quaint street with a variety of family business entrepreneurs, Main Street is beloved by resident locals.

 Main Street Merchants’ Association

-The Main Street Merchants’ Association was founded in 1992 as a collaboration of business owners that came together to promote a shared community interest along Main Street.
-Over the years, the merchants have provided a means to attract interest to the area though community events such as craft fairs, pet expos, an annual holiday celebration, and a Celebrate Yorba Linda event held in June.
-The Merchant’s Association is intended to provide a local attraction for residents as well as a philanthropic purpose with event donations contributing to Relay for Life, Food for Families, the Logan Foundation, and Caterina’s Club.
+The Main Street Merchants’ Association was founded in 1992 as a collaboration of business owners to promote a shared community interest along Main Street.
+Over the years, the merchants have provided a means to attract interest to the area through community events such as craft fairs, pet expos, an annual holiday celebration, and a Celebrate Yorba Linda event held in June.
+The Merchant’s Association is intended to provide a local attraction for residents and a philanthropic purpose with event donations contributing to Relay for Life, Food for Families, the Logan Foundation, and Caterina’s Club.

 Recent development activity surrounding Main Street has spurred a renewed interest in tenancy.
 Property and business owners have taken note of the opportunities that lie ahead to reinvent this charming area in the center of town.
-New restaurants have recently been approved and property owners are looking for an occasion to bring a unique shopping and dining experience to the streetscape.
-In attempt to aid in the revitalization effort, the City has plans to provide enhancements to the public areas in 2018.
-The improvements will include new lighting, street furniture, pedestrian links, and signage, as well as new curb, gutter and sidewalk treatments.
+New restaurants have recently been approved, and property owners are looking for an occasion to bring a unique shopping and dining experience to the streetscape.
+To aid in the revitalization effort, the City has made many enhancements to the public areas, including new lighting, street furniture, pedestrian links, and signage.